discoproject/disco/doc/py/disco.rst

    Starts a new Disco job.
 The first four parameters are required, which define the disco master to be used, name of the job, input files, and a map function.
 The rest of the parameters are optional.

+   :func:`disco.job` raises a :class:`discoapi.JobException` if an error occurs when the job is run.

      * *master* - a URL pointing at the Disco master, for instance ``disco://localhost:5000``.